Whether you love it or hate it, there's no denying that email marketing is still one of the most effective communication channels out there.

-Your enrollment triggers determine the behaviours and criteria that will qualify new and existing leads into your workflow.
-Enrollment triggers can include actions like clicking a CTA, downloading an eBook, engaging in a live chat, or be based on the lead's current status.
+Your enrolment triggers determine the behaviours and criteria that will qualify new and existing leads into your workflow.
+Enrolment triggers can include actions like clicking a CTA, downloading an eBook, engaging in a live chat, or be based on the lead's current status.

 Schedule your first email or the appropriate touchpoint with your audience to set your workflow in motion.

 Add a time delay to give your audience time to engage with the email before you trigger your second action.